 Brown butter pumpkin tahini bars are the simple, go-to dessert you need this fall: gluten-free, incredibly moist, decidedly decadent, and perfect for seasonal entertaining.

-The Ultimate Pumpkin Bars:
+The Ultimate Pumpkin Tahini Bars:

 I have known no greater love than these pumpkin tahini bars.